awsdocs/amazon-rds-user-guide/doc_source/vpc-interface-endpoints.md

 For more information about VPC endpoints, see [Interface VPC endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) in the *Amazon VPC User Guide*\.
 For more information about RDS API operations, see [Amazon RDS API Reference](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/)\.

-## Considerations for Amazon RDS VPC endpoints<a name="vpc-endpoint-considerations"></a>
+## Considerations for VPC endpoints<a name="vpc-endpoint-considerations"></a>

 Before you set up an interface VPC endpoint for Amazon RDS API endpoints, ensure that you review [Interface endpoint properties and limitations](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-interface-limitations) in the *Amazon VPC User Guide*\.

-Amazon RDS supports making calls to all of its API actions from your VPC\.
+All RDS API operations relevant to managing Amazon RDS resources are available from your VPC using AWS PrivateLink\.

-VPC endpoint policies are supported for Amazon RDS\.
-By default, full access to Amazon RDS is allowed through the endpoint\.
+VPC endpoint policies are supported for RDS API endpoints\.
+By default, full access to RDS API operations is allowed through the endpoint\.
 For more information, see [Controlling access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

 ## Availability<a name="rds-and-vpc-interface-endpoints-availability"></a>

-Amazon RDS currently supports VPC endpoints in the following AWS Regions:
+Amazon RDS API currently supports VPC endpoints in the following AWS Regions:
 + US East \(Ohio\)
 + US East \(N\.
 Virginia\)
 + US West \(N\.
 California\)
 + US West \(Oregon\)
++ Africa \(Cape Town\)
 + Asia Pacific \(Hong Kong\)
 + Asia Pacific \(Mumbai\)
 + Asia Pacific \(Seoul\)